69 Weeks, 483 years until the Messiah Comes

 to anoint the most Holy – to anoint Christ.
 Generally the phrase “qodesh qodasheem” (most holy) refers to the temple, but without the article, as here, it can refer to a person, for example, 1Chronicles 23:13.

 from the going forth of the command – in 457 BC.
 King Artaxerxes, in Ezra 4:21 commanded that the City and walls (vs.16) could not be built “until a decree is issued by me.”
 The decree is found in Ezra 7:13, which is the fifth month, and seventh year of the king as noted in Ezra 7:8, being 457 BC.

 the Prince – here the word “Prince” means “ruler,” as it does in verse 26, referring to “the ruler of the people to come.”
 From this passage, we can see that the Jews expected the Messiah to be a “ruler” that combated “the ruler” of the Romans.

-there shall be seven weeks and sixty-two weeks – for a total of 69 weeks, 483 days, or years, from 457 BC to 30 AD.
+there shall be seven weeks and sixty-two weeks – for a total of 69 weeks, 483 days, or years, from 457 BC to 27 AD, when Christ was anointed.

 the street shall be built again and the wall – the command does not relate to the restoration of the temple, but the street and the wall, see Ezra 4:16-21

 after the sixty-two weeks – this is actually after 7 + 62 weeks.
 The 7 weeks in verse 25, and the 62 weeks.
 It is 69 weeks after the command to restore the walls.

 the Messiah will be cutoff – this actually occurs in the “middle of the next week” as we will see in verse 27.

 the people of the Prince to come – these people are the Romans.
 Jesus said “the ruler of this world is coming,” when He was about to be crucified (John 14:30).
 He was referring to the fulfillment of Daniel’s prophecy of His crucifixion.